 Oakwood University strives to provide all students with reasonable access to its facilities and programs in accordance with applicable federal laws, including the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-Students with special academic needs as diagnosed by qualified specialists are serviced within the Center for Academic Success.
-This is located on the lower level of Cunningham Hall on the west side of the building.
+Students with special academic needs as diagnosed by qualified specialists are serviced within the Center for Student Success located on the second floor of Cunningham Hall.
+The office may be contacted at (256) 726-7149.